microsoft/pxt/docs/csp.md

 The College Board’s [Advanced Placement (AP) Computer Science Principles](https://apcentral.collegeboard.org/courses/ap-computer-science-principles) course is an introductory class for High School students (typically 14-18 years old).
 While academically rigorous, the AP Computer Science Principles course is designed to attract students of all backgrounds, experience levels, and interests.
 Therefore, the course covers a wide range of computing topics with a special focus on the impact of technology and computing on students’ lives.
 The course covers a full academic year, does not require any prerequisites, and an end-of-course exam may be taken to receive college credit.

+### ~ reminder

+#### Professional Development Opportunities

+There are three free professional development opportunities available this summer to help prepare Educators to teach the AP CS Principles with Microsoft MakeCode course for the 2021-2022 academic year.
+These professional development workshops will focus on the course's Big Ideas, Learning Objectives and Essential Knowledge skills.
+Additionally, you will learn how Microsoft MakeCode's curriculum meets the course's learning objectives and prepares students for the AP Exam and Create Performance Task.
+By attending the training and using Microsoft MakeCode's curriculum, you will be prepared with a syllabus, pacing plan, and lesson plans, PowerPoints, student handouts, and resources for every day of the course.
+Register below, limited capacity:

+* **Workshop 1** : June 14th - 17th (4 full days)
+* **Workshop 2** : June 22nd, June 29th, July 6th, and July 13th (1 day a week for 4 weeks)
+* **[Workshop 3](https://www.infosys.org/infosys-foundation-usa/pathfinders/summer/course-catalogue.html#microsoft-makeCode)** : July 18th - 23th (part of InfoSys Pathfinders Summer Institute)

+### ~

 The **AP CS Principles with Microsoft MakeCode** curriculum is free and uses web-based technology and tools that can be accessed across platforms and devices.
 The curriculum is also endorsed and approved by the College Board as aligning with the [CS Principles curriculum framework](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/course?course=ap-computer-science-principles) and [AP CS Principles exam](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/exam).

 Some additional features of the Microsoft MakeCode curriculum include: